What is the Most Efficient Solar Panel?

 More efficient photovoltaic systems produce more electricity from every square meter of roof space, so they are an attractive means of using space in the most efficient manner possible.
 However, they do come at a cost penalty compared to conventional modules, as you might expect from a high-end product.
 It is therefore important to understand what types of solar installation should use this class of modules.

-When to use high efficiency modules
+When should I use high efficiency modules

 - Where you want to generate as much electricity as possible.
 For those with an electric car, any additional generation equals more zero-carbon miles of transport.
 If switching to higher efficiency modules could give you an extra 1kWp of capacity, that could equate to 3000 miles of free travel.